ahlstromcj/seq66/README.md

         *   More fixes to Song recording; added a Snap button for it.
         *   Fixed the rendering of the beat indicator and pattern fonts.
         *   Updated the man pages and the documentation.
-    *   Version 0.92.1:
-        *   Fixed issue #42 by adding scrollbars to I/O lists in Preferences when there are many ports on the system; also increased port limits to 48 ports.
-        *   Fixed issues with iterating through MIDI events in the user-interfaces.
-        *   Big fixes to Song recording.
-More to do?
-        *   Added an experimental one-shot auto-step step-edit feature for recording (for example) drumbeats from MIDI devices.
-        *   Fixed bug in parsing Fluidsynth port names.
-        *   Improved handling of MIDI I/O control of Seq66.
-Added more automation-display events, more testing.
-        *   Updated documentation, including a ODF spreadsheet for the MIDI control configuration of the *Launchpad Mini*.
-    *   Version 0.92.0:
-        *   Fixed issue #34: "seq66 does not follow jack_transport tempo changes"
-        *   Fixed issues with applying 'usr' buss and instrument names to the pattern-editor menus.
-        *   Fixing serious issues with the event editor.
-Now deletes both linked notes.
-        *   Added mute-group-out to show mutegroups on Launchpad Mini buttons.
-        *   Tightened up mute-group handling, configuration file handling, play-list handling, and MIDI display device handling.
-        *   Stream-line the format of the 'ctrl' file by removing columns for the values of "enabled" and "channel".
-Will detect older formats and fix them.
-        *   A PDF user manual is now provided in the doc directory, installed to /usr/local/share/doc/seq66-0.92 with "make install".

     See the "NEWS" file for changes in earlier versions.